-"For this reason, they are ^(U)before the throne of God; and they ^(V)serve Him day and night in His ^(W)temple; and ^(X)He who sits on the throne will spread His ^(Y)tabernacle over them. "^(Z)They will hunger no longer, nor thirst anymore; nor will the sun beat down on them, nor any heat; for the Lamb in the center of the throne will be their ^(AA)shepherd, and will guide them to springs of the ^(AB)water of life; and ^(AC)God will wipe every tear from their eyes."
+"For this reason, they are $\stackrel{(U)}{}$ before the throne of God; and they $\stackrel{(V)}{}$ serve Him day and night in His $\stackrel{(W)}{}$ temple; and $\stackrel{(X)}{}$ He who sits on the throne will spread His $\stackrel{(Y)}{}$ tabernacle over them. " $\stackrel{(Z)}{}$ They will hunger no longer, nor thirst anymore; nor will the sun beat down on them, nor any heat; for the Lamb in the center of the throne will be their $\stackrel{(AA)}{}$ shepherd, and will guide them to springs of the $\stackrel{(AB)}{}$ water of life; and $\stackrel{(AC)}{}$ God will wipe every tear from their eyes."

-The reference to "palm branches" and the "spreading of His Tabernacle over the great multitude" connects this passage to the events in Jerusalem this last week that are ending tonight.
+The reference to that future day of "palm branches" and the "spreading of His Tabernacle over the great multitude" connects this end-time passage to the events in Jerusalem this last week that are ending tonight.
 I am led to the conclusion (along with many other Messianic Jews and students of prophecy) that the coming of our Lord will occur during the Fall Festivals.
 Just as Christ died during Passover at the Spring Festival season to fulfill the first set of Feasts, He will come again to fulfill the Fall Festivals.
-Zechariah 14 says, "all the nations (Gentiles included)... will go up year after year to worship the King, the LORD Almighty, and to celebrate the Feast of Tabernacles"-also called the Festival of the Nations in

-Judaism.
-So one day, all of us in this room, as Gentiles, will be celebrating this festival in God's kingdom.
+Zechariah 14 says, "all the nations (Gentiles included)... will go up year after year to worship the King, the LORD Almighty, and to celebrate the Feast of Tabernacles"-also called the Festival of the Nations in Judaism.
+So, some day all of us in this room, as Gentiles, will be celebrating this Festival in God's kingdom.

-Many of us believe that God has ordained a seven day cycle of time, followed by the all important "eighth day."
-As God created the world in six days and rested the seventh the first week of creation, so six days God will allow sin to reign, represented by six thousand years of sin history.
+God ordained the seven day cycle of time, followed by the all important "eighth day."
+As God (in the person of Jesus, Yeshua) created the world in six days and rested the seventh the first week of creation, so six days He will allow sin to reign, represented by six thousand years of sin history.
 But, on the seventh day there will be rest from sin.
-After the thousand year millennium and the Great White Throne Judgment, God will usher in the eighth day... the day of new beginnings and eternal celebration.
-A day that begins an eternity without sin or sinners!
+After the thousand year millennium and the Great White Throne Judgment, God will usher in the eighth day... the day of new beginnings and eternal celebration; a day that begins an eternity without sin or sinners!
 In that day, we will lift up the Word of God, written by Hebrew men inspired by the Holy Spirit, with rejoicing and singing in the spirit of Simchat Torah.
 We will celebrate our King and the eternal kingdom.
 Not surprisingly, Judaism also associates the eighth day with the Age to Come.